We encourage everybody to proactively start searching for an accommodation as soon as possible.

 In case of doubt, please know that your status is mentioned on your admission letter, invitation letter, or on your EPFL work contract.

-Access to the database is strictly reserved for EPFL students and PhD students who have received a GASPAR account (see FAQ “What’s a GASPAR account?”).
+Access to the housing platform is strictly reserved for EPFL students and PhD students who have received a GASPAR account (see FAQ “What’s a GASPAR account?”).

 You will not have access with another status (intern, visitor, post-doc, staff, etc).